LockyBounty/caramel-lb1/README.md

 contact : bounthienglocky@gmail.com

-If you got inspired by my code, please credit me in your work.
+If you got inspired by my code, It would be nice to credit me in your work.
 (Bounthieng Locky)

 Labyrinths Master Copyright (C) 2019 Caramel Publishing